Organization

 Training Organization

-The Master’s program is organized into four semesters (S1 through S4) and structured around required or elective course units TU ).
+The Master’s program is organized into 4 semesters (S1 through S4) and structured around required or elective course units TU ).
 Each TU a credit value (ECTS).
-Each semester is worth 30 ECTS credits.
-The Master’s degree is awarded upon completion of 120 ECTS credits.
+Each semester is worth 30 ECTS.
+The Master’s degree is awarded upon completion of 120 ECTS.

-Due to the high level of diversity among the student body, the first-year program begins two weeks earlier than theM2 program.
-These two weeks are used to introduce students to the basic skills that will be expected to have been mastered by the time they begin the specialized coursework.
-Although not associated with any ECTS credits,the introductory courses in Mathematics, Electronics, Biology, and Health are mandatory and allow students to self-assess their readiness for the requirements that will be expected of them later on.
-For example, the introductory courses in Mathematics focus on three main topics—complex numbers, linear algebra, and analysis (differentiation, integration, and differential equations)—which will find their respective applications in specific courses on Sensors or Robotics.
+Due to the high degree of heterogeneity among the recruited student body, the first-year program begins fifteen days earlier than theM2 program.
+These two weeks are then used to introduce students to the basic skills that will be expected to have been mastered by the time they begin the specialized coursework.
+Although not associated with any ECTS credits,the introductory courses in Mathematics, Electronics, Biology, and Health are mandatory and allow students to assess their own readiness in light of the requirements that will be expected of them later on.
+For example, the introductory course in Mathematics focuses on three main topics—complex numbers, linear algebra, and analysis (differentiation, integration, and differential equations)—which will find their respective applications in specific courses on Sensors and Robotics.

 - S1: First Semester

 Due to the diversity of academic backgrounds among students admitted to the first year of the TecSan specialization, two specific tracks are offered.
 The first track allows students with a foundational background in electronics to build on their knowledge through certain course units taken in conjunction with the EEA Master’s program (https://www.eea.univ-montp2.fr).
-These include, in particular, the courses “Analog Electronics” and “Signal Acquisition and Processing.”
-Courses with similar content but adapted teaching methods are offered to students from the Biology and Health streams.
+These include, in particular, the course units “Analog Electronics” and “Signal Acquisition and Processing.”
+Courses with similar content but adapted teaching methods are offered to students coming from the Biology and Health tracks.
 Supplemented by a module titled “Mathematics / Statistics / Data Analysis,” these course units form the first scientific component of the program.
-This is complemented by specific courses in the field of health delivered to the entire cohort at the Faculty of Medicine in Montpellier.
-These include the course units: “Health Structures and Issues” and “Applications of ICT in HEALTH.”
+This component is complemented by health-specific courses offered to the entire cohort at the Montpellier Faculty of Medicine.
+These include the following course units: “Health Structures and Issues” and “Applications of ICT in HEALTH.”
 The latter course takes the form of lectures and discussions held every Tuesday evening and led by national healthcare professionals.
 Videos of these sessions are available on the program’s website (https://www.telecom-montpellier.fr). - S2: Second Semester

 Medical RoboticsPhilippe Poignet